Skip to main content

 Media contact

-The Attorney-General's Department Media Team is responsible for providing the media information or comment relating to the One Talk at a Time campaign.
+The Attorney-General's Department Media Team is responsible for providing the media with information or comment relating to the work of the National Office for Child Safety.

 Please use the form on the Department's website to submit a media enquiry or email media@ag.gov.au.